tinuzz/traxx/web/README.md

 * The external database (for example, in MySQL) is the only source of information about the music collection.
 * Database maintenance can/should be done with 'mindexd'.
-The web application does not access your music collection directly.
+The web application does not access your music collection directly, except for finding _folder.jpg_ images.
 * When a song is added to the playlist, it is transparently added to MPD's internal database, by creating a symbolic link to the song in MPD's music directory.
 * All text-data is encoded in unicode/UTF-8.